 Many macromolecules are polymers � large molecules made from two or more repeating units (called monomers).
 As an analogy, a polymer is like a freight train with many cars.
 The individual cars would represent the monomers making up the polymer.
 If two monomers are joined then the resulting molecule is a dimer, if three monomers are linked, it�s called a trimer, and so on�

 There are four major types of macromolecules in living systems.
 These macromolecules and their monomeric building blocks (when appropriate) are:

-synthesized by a condensation reaction and dissassembled by hydrolysis
+V. Macromolecule (polymer) are synthesized by a condensation reaction and dissassembled by hydrolysis.

 Monomers are joined by a condensation reaction (also called dehydration synthesis, because a unit of water is removed).
 Hydrolysis (literally translated, water-splitting) is the process of breaking down polymers, dimers, etc. into simpler units (monomers).
-Depending on the functional groups of the monomers that are being linked, a variety of different linkages can form, but the common feature to all is that water is removed.
 As we�ll learn later, these reactions all require enzymes to proceed.

 This group is also called the carbohydrates.
 The basic building block of the larger polysaccharides (complex sugars) are the monosaccharides (or simple sugars) like glucose, fructose and galactose.
 See structures in book.

 A monosaccharide is defined as a polyhydroxy aldehyde or ketone.
 In other words they have two or more hydroxyl (-OH) functional groups and a carbonyl (C=O) functional group that can be terminal (as in an aldehyde, such as glucose and galactose) or in the middle of the molecule (as in a ketone, such as in fructose).